 Maintaining adequate weight

 Patients should be weighed regularly.
-Patients will have high energy needs, especially those with recurrent chest infections or those who lose a lot of fat in their stools.
+They will have high energy needs, especially those with recurrent chest infections or those who lose a lot of fat in their stools.
 Protein intake needs to be at least twice the normal recommended amounts.

 - High intake of calories (130% normal) is usually required.

 - Comparing actual resting energy expenditure (REE) to predicted REE is an objective indicator of disease severity and progression as well as energy requirements.
+There is evidence of a recent trend for patients to exceed their energy requirements and develop obesity.
+The REE approach is helpful in understanding this phenomenon.

 - Research supports the use of high-calorie diets in underweight patients but further work needs to be done on the most efficacious route of delivery.